gayatri-alt/Sales-Analytics---Excel/README.md

    **2.** Create Profit and Loss (P&L) reports by _[Markets](https://github.com/gayatri05-crypto/Excel-Sales_Analysis/blob/main/P%26L%20Statement%20by%20Markets.pdf)_

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+- **Purpose of sales analytics:** The finance report's primary goal is to provide a comprehensive evaluation of financial performance to support decision-making and ensure transparency in financial communications with key stakeholders.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:** Benchmarking Financial Performance: The report helps businesses compare their financial performance against industry standards and historical data.
+Budgeting and Forecasting: Analyzing finance data lays the foundation for future financial planning, enabling accurate forecasts and budget allocations.
+Assessing Business Health: Financial reports provide insight into the organization’s financial health, helping management make well-informed strategic decisions.

-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+- **Role of reports:** Financial Planning with Strategic Goals: Financial reports ensure that budgeting and financial strategies align with the organization's long-term goals.
+Instilling Confidence in Stakeholders: By presenting clear and accurate financial performance, the reports help build trust with investors, partners, and internal stakeholders.

 ## Technical & Soft Skills:
-- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+- [x]	Proficiency in ETL methodology (Extract, Transform, Load) to manipulate and transform raw data into meaningful insights.
-- [x]	Skills to generate a date table using Power Query.
+- [x]	Generating a Date Table using Power Query for efficient time-based analysis.
-- [x]	Ability to derive fiscal months and quarters.
+- [x]	Deriving Fiscal Months and Quarters to tailor reports according to fiscal calendars.
-- [x]	Establishing data model relationships with Power Pivot.
+- [x]	Establishing Data Model Relationships with Power Pivot for effective data management and report generation.
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
+- [x]	Incorporating Supplementary Data into an Existing Data Model to enrich the dataset and provide a comprehensive analysis.
-- [x]	Utilizing DAX to create calculated columns.
+- [x]	Utilizing DAX to Create Calculated Columns for custom metrics and KPIs.

 ## Soft Skills:
 - [x]	Refined understanding of Sales & Finance Reports